-All applicants to the MECN program must complete the following approved prerequisite courses (other than Epidemiology) by the end of December 2021 for the Fall 2022 entry: Chemistry (combined inorganic, organic and biochemistry), Epidemiology, Human Anatomy, Human Physiology, Microbiology, Psychology, Statistics and written and oral communication/interpersonal or group communication.
+All applicants to the MECN program must complete the following approved prerequisite courses (other than Epidemiology) by the end of December 2023 for the Fall 2024 entry.
 Please see the links below for a list of courses that have already been approved.
-Nursing 50, Fundamentals of Epidemiology may be offered during the summer at UCLA for students who have not already completed an acceptable course.

 Chemistry: An approved undergraduate level chemistry course with content with approved content in inorganic, organic and biochemistry.